PHILIP BRIGGSRemote Photography in Africa

 I like to be able to keep my setup simple and compact with minimum technology, but inevitably if I want more control over what’s going on, then I can see the need for more technology being introduced to my system in the future.

-What has been your most successful remote photography project to date and how long did it take from concept to first successful image?
+What has been your most successful trap-camera project to date and how long did it take from concept to first successful image?

 What’s been your biggest failure, either technically or photographically?